Amendments to the Voting Rights Act of 1965: Proposed

 Many proposals to amend the Voting Rights Act of 1965 have been unsuccessful or remain pending in Congress.
 In 2013 the Supreme Court, in Shelby County v.
 Holder, invalidated the Voting Rights Act's coverage formula; several bills have been proposed to create a new coverage formula.
 In 2014, the Voting Rights Amendments Act was introduced in Congress to create a new coverage formula and amend various other provisions.
 It was referred to the Constitution and Civil Justice congressional subcommittee on February 11, 2015, but no action was taken on it, and it expired in 2017.
 Again in 2019, Reps.
 Jim Sensenbrenner (R-Wisconsin) and John Conyers Jr. (D-Michigan) introduced bipartisan legislation to update the Voting Rights Act.
 The bill's proposed coverage formula would cover 13 states with a history of voter discrimination: Alabama, Georgia, Mississippi, Texas, Louisiana, Florida, South Carolina, North Carolina, Arkansas, Arizona, California, New York, and Virginia.
 On December 6, 2019, the House of Representatives voted 228–187 in favor of the bill.
 Pennsylvania Congressman Brian Fitzpatrick was the lone Republican to support it.
 Should it have been passed by the Senate, President Donald Trump threatened to veto it.

 The For the People Act was reintroduced, again as H.R.
 1 in the 117th Congress, and was passed by the House of Representatives on March 3, 2021, by a narrow, near-party line vote of 220–210, with all Republicans voting against and all but one Democrat voting for.
-The For the People Act currently awaits a vote in the Senate, which is divided 50-50 between Democrats and Republicans, with Vice President Kamala Harris holding the tie-breaking vote, though Republican use of the Senate filibuster has threatened to prevent the legislation from coming to a vote.
+At the time, the For the People Act was awaiting a vote in the Senate, which was divided 50-50 between Democrats and Republicans, with Vice President Kamala Harris holding the tie-breaking vote, though Republican use of the Senate filibuster had threatened to prevent the legislation from coming to a vote.
+On June 22, 2021, the Senate held a cloture vote on the For the People Act, which required a 3/5+ (60 votes) supermajority to proceed, which failed in a 50-50 vote.

 The John Lewis Voting Rights Act, which would create a new coverage formula for Section 5 of the Voting Rights Act of 1965 to replace the formula struck down by the Shelby County decision, currently awaits a vote in the House of Representatives, where it is similarly expected to pass with Democrats largely in support and Republicans largely opposed.